 Pure Tone Audiometry measures the patient's peripheral hearing sensitivity, or the softest levels they can hear pure tones at a variety of frequencies.
 These thresholds are plotted on a standard graph called an audiogram.
-The AVANT A2D Audiometer software controls the hardware, stores the data (if running within NOAH or TIMS) and prints a standard audiogram report.
+The AVANT Stealth Audiometer software controls the hardware, stores the data (if running within NOAH or TIMS) and prints a standard audiogram report.
 Pure tone Audiometry can be performed via earphones, free field speakers (Air Conduction) or a Bone Conductor (Bone Conduction).
+Warble settings are adjustable by the Operator.
+The Sound Field must be calibrated on-site, using 4 ohm speakers connected to the Free Field connectors.